Italian Motorcycle Brands

 Moretti Motor Logo

 The emblem of Moretti Motor Company reflects the founder’s interest in heraldic elements.
-The emblem is made in the form of a heraldic shield of a medieval city with a jagged top, characteristic of fortress walls.
+The emblem is made as a heraldic shield of a medieval city with a jagged top, characteristic of fortress walls.
 The accent of the emblem is a blue stripe diagonally across the inner field of the shield, which contains the name of the brand – Moretti Motor Company.
 The first word is written in a strict italic font, which gives priority to its perception.
 The rest of the name is placed below it in lowercase letters.
 The location of the name symbolizes the company’s growth prospects.
 The combination of silver-gray color with rich red and blue tones of the central element provides visual impact and attractiveness of the composition.

 Motobi